 Hey, one step at a time, right?

-After Barish assembled the homely things, we took them to the basement.
+After Barish assembled the plain and homely things, we took them to the basement.
 I took some measurements and cut two pieces of 1/2 inch plywood to fit precisely on top of each and two pieces of 3/4 inch plywood that would fit precisely underneath.
 I sanded to get rid of the sharp corners and edges.

 We’ve been using a ton of Minwax’s Special Walnut stain lately (we love it!), but we wanted to go a little lighter in the craft room.